abelgacem/topix-jk-site-it/docs/list/ibshell/README.md

   - assets.

 # Requirements
-- the CLI. is writtten in  `Bash`
+- Writtten in `Bash`
+- Consists of a core code that is extends with lib Sdef and can be extends with lib Udef.
--
+- Uses completion.
 # Contributors
 - Amar